baltricks/my-ml-learning-blog/_posts/2021-01-05-first-image-classifier.md

 ```

 # Finishing the training
-I repeated fine tuning and data cleaning until I got this result from fine tuning (that came with the 3. or 4. run):
+I repeated fine tuning and data cleaning until I got this result from fine tuning (which came with the 3. or 4. run):

 ![]({{ site.baseurl }}/images/chap2BearsFineTune.PNG "Result from fine tuning")

-Then I saved the model with the export function of the learner:
+Then I saved the model (**architecture** and **parameters**) with the export function of the learner:
 ```python
 learn.export()
 ```
-which created the model file *export.pkl*
+which creates the model file *export.pkl* (this file even includes information about the dataloaders).
+Then I downloaded and renamed it for local use.